-This is the final response to your Freedom of Information Act (FOIA) request addressed to the National Institutes of Health (NIH) National Institute of Allergy and Infectious Diseases (NIAID), dated January 13, 2024, and received in this office on January 16, 2024.
+This is the final response to your Freedom of Information Act (FOIA) request addressed to the National Institutes of Health (NIH) National Institute of Allergy and Infectious Diseases (NIAID), dated June 4, 2025, and received in this office on the same day.
 Your request was referred to the NIH FOIA Office because of our responsibilities under FOIA.
-You requested copies of emails (to, from and cc) in the electronic mail account of William B. Crews, that contain any of the following words: FAUCI, TRUMP, POLITICAL, COVID, REDFIELD, or CDC.
+You requested copies of emails (to, from and cc) in the electronic mail account of William B. Crews, a recently retired OCGR employee at NIAID, that contains any of the following words: FAUCI, TRUMP, POLITICAL, COVID, REDFIELD, or CDC.